VARUNDADHWAL/Instacart_market_analysis/README.md

 ### Step 4 — View the dashboard

-Open `dashboards/` in resoporatory.
+Open `dashboard/` in resoporatory.

-Screenshots are available in `dashboard/` and only
+Screenshots are available in `dashboard/` and only screenshots are uploaded due to larrge size of pbix file

 ---

 ## Key Findings

-> *(Fill this in once your analysis is complete)*

 - **Peak ordering time:** Sunday and Monday mornings see the highest order volume
 - **Most reordered aisle:**  Fresh fruits and fresh vegetables have reorder rates above 60%
 - **Average basket size:** X items per order
 - **Top department:** Produce accounts for X% of all items ordered